 Concept 3: A "Smart Cart" that (1) helps parents focus on shopping by engaging their children in the experience and (2) provides users the option of checking out at the cart, enabling them to skip the checkout lines.

 - A mobile application that supports list generation and in-store way-finding

 At home or on the go, a user can make a shopping list flexibly and easily.
 Once at the store, she opens the app, finds her list, and uses the app's navigational features to make her way through the store.
 Inside an aisle, her items automatically light up on the shelves, making it easy for her to retrieve them.

 Mobile App Prototype (Adobe XD)

 We built the LED component prototype using an Arduino set and LED strips.
 In order to demonstrate how our combined system worked, we filmed a demo video at a local Walmart.

-Post-Test Questionnaire: This was intended to qualitatively explore the participant experiences.
-I co-designed the questionnaire and moderated four post-test sessions.
+Post-Test Questionnaire: This was intended to qualitatively explore participants' experiences.

 NASA Task Load Index (TLX) Assessment: Given after each condition, this method allowed us to compare the cognitive loads associated with the A and B conditions.

 * The results of this study are specific to the subjects recruited throughout the five month project process and are not meant to be generalizable to the rest of the population.

 Though our evaluation efforts were limited by time and resource constraints, our results were promising.
 For the average user in our study, ShopLight decreased shopping time and cognitive load, which were our two goals for the system.